-Satisfactory Academic Progress will be evaluated when a FAFSA is received by the College of Central Florida each academic year, at the end of every term, and when grades are transferred in to the college.
+Satisfactory Academic Progress will be evaluated when a FAFSA is received by the College of Central Florida each academic year, at the end of every term.
 The financial aid standards of progress apply to all semesters or enrollment periods regardless of whether a student received financial aid during a given semester, payment period, or enrollment period.

 What happens if the student is not meeting SAP?

 Failure to meet the minimum standards of progress will result in one of the following actions: